The Edit · Founder Insights

 Heart rate recovery measures how quickly your heart rate drops in the minute after you stop exercising.
 The drop is driven by the parasympathetic branch of the autonomic nervous system, primarily through the vagus nerve.

 In 1999, Cole and colleagues at the Cleveland Clinic published a study in the New England Journal of Medicine following 2,428 adults referred for treadmill testing.
-Adults whose heart rate dropped by 12 beats per minute or fewer in the first minute after peak exercise had a four-fold higher mortality risk over the next six years, after adjusting for age, sex, medications, cardiac risk factors, and exercise capacity.
-Jouven and colleagues replicated the finding in 5,713 apparently healthy men in 2005, also in NEJM.
+Adults whose heart rate dropped by 12 beats per minute or fewer in the first minute after peak exercise carried an adjusted relative risk of death of 2.0 over the following six years, after adjusting for age, sex, medications, cardiac risk factors, and exercise capacity (Cole et al., 1999).
+The unadjusted association is roughly four-fold; the figure that survives adjustment for every other variable is the doubling.
+Jouven and colleagues replicated the heart-rate-recovery mortality signal in 5,713 apparently healthy men in 2005, also in NEJM (Jouven et al., 2005).
 The signal is robust across populations and decades.

 Your annual screening is designed to find disease.
 These five numbers are designed to predict decline.